-Obtaining marketing authorisation in Europe can be a complex and lengthy process — particularly for biotech and pharmaceutical companies operating outside the European Union (EU).
+Obtaining marketing authorisation in Europe can be a complex and lengthy process — particularly for small to mid-sized biotech and pharma companies operating outside the European Union (EU).

 The process requires careful planning, extensive documentation and a thorough understanding of the European regulatory framework.
-However, companies can significantly increase their chances of obtaining EMA marketing authorisation by working closely with a clinical research organisation to tap into relevant regulatory expertise and conduct clinical trials that meet European requirements.
+However, companies can significantly increase their chances of obtaining EMA marketing authorisation by working closely with a pharma services company to tap into relevant regulatory expertise.

 Here are six steps you can take to help streamline the process and get your product to market faster and more cost-effectively…